cortexlabs/cortex/docs/deployments/autoscaling.md

 # Autoscaling

-Cortex autoscales your webservices within the boundaries you specify.
+Cortex autoscales your web services based on your configuration.

 ## Autoscaling Replicas